khaledsAlshibani/php-mysql-complaints-app/README.md

 2. **Import the Database:**
   - Navigate to the `assets > database` folder and find the `complaints_suggestions_db.sql` file.
-  - Create a MySQL database using your preferred method, such as [phpMyAdmin](http://localhost/phpmyadmin/index.php) for localhost installations.
+  - Create a MySQL database using your preferred method, such as `phpMyAdmin`.
   - Import the database file into the created database.

 ## Login Credentials